ssorkhou/ssorkhou/README.md

-- Hi, I’m @ssorkhou.
+- Hi, I’m @ssorkhou, a PhD student studying mathematics at the University of Toronto.
 - I am interested in data science and machine learning.
 Detecting patterns and being able to find stories in raw data is fascinating!
-- I am currently finishing off my PhD in mathematics at the University of Toronto.
-At the same time, I am teaching myself all I can learn about data science in the hopes of pursuing a career in this field.
+I am balancing my time between my PhD studies and learning all I can about data science and machine learning.
 I am working on some projects to hone my skills as well as for personal interest and I intend to post these projects here!
 - Check out my [LinkedIn profile](https://www.linkedin.com/in/saied-sorkhou) for more about me.

 <!---